Freshman Learning Communities

 The GSU 1010 course provides students with essential information about the academic demands of the University, its rules, procedures, resources, and academic, social and personal “survival skills” that contribute to academic success.
 The GSU 1010 curriculum encourages students to establish supportive relationships with peers and faculty and to become an integral part of the academic community.

 In addition to offering you the necessary information and skills to navigate the university, GSU 1010 also exposes you to the academic field of your choice through an examination of the general area of study and related principles.
-FLC professors coordinate activities and assignments across disciplines, providing the content through which the GSU 1010 course serves as a format for group activities and theme integration within the community.
+FLC/PLC professors coordinate activities and assignments across disciplines, providing the content through which the GSU 1010 course serves as a format for group activities and theme integration within the community.

 In an effort to introduce students to campus and community resources needed to succeed during their first semester, each section of GSU 1010 offers modules on student advisement (for a successful academic career), Atlanta-Based Learning (to learn with Atlanta communities and by service learning), Everfi Haven and AlcoholEDU (for drugs, alcohol, and sexual health) and academic honesty.